-AMBA’s mission: protect & preserve the American Mulefoot Hog.
+AMBA’s mission: to protect & preserve the rare American Mulefoot Hog!

-Working with the Livestock Conservancy and Associated Registry, the AMBA manages a Herd Book of American Mulefoot Hog breedi
+Working with the Livestock Conservancy and Associated Registry, the AMBA manages a Herd Book of American Mulefoot Hog breeding

 Working with the Livestock Conservancy and Associated Registry, the AMBA manages a Herd Book of American Mulefoot Hog breeding stock.
 AMBA develops breeder networks through social media presence, such as Facebook group and page, and direct telephone, email and mail contact with prospective breeders and members.